Overview

 Recommended Setup

 We support any S3-compatible storage provider.
-Most teams choose:
+Most teams choose:- Amazon S3

 - MinIO, for self-hosted S3 compatibility